transcending1/Review/admin/subpage/modules/module_doc/SVM Regression.md

 ### 6.coef0
-+ Description

-Independent term in kernel function.
-It is o nly significant in 'poly' and 'sigmoid'.
+"Independent term in kernel function.
+It is o\n             nly significant in 'poly' and 'sigmoid'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |